Frederick William, Margrave of Brandenburg-Schwedt: Issue

 He also fathered an illegitimate son named Georg Wilhelm von Jägersfeld (1725–1797).

 Genealogy

 Frederick William belonged to a junior branch of the House of Hohenzollern; the senior branch were the Counts of Hohenzollern-Sigmaringen.
 The junior line produced electors of Brandenburg and kings and emperors of Prussia and Germany.
 Frederick William was a descendant of Burkhard I, Count of Zollern.
-Through his daughter Sophia Dorothea he is an ancestor of Mary of Teck (Queen Mary), the wife of George V, and therefore an ancestor of the present British royal family.
+Through his daughter Sophia Dorothea he is an ancestor of Mary of Teck, the wife of George V, and therefore an ancestor of the present British royal family.